kccc23/muscleup/journals/Kaining-Chen.md

 Today, I worked on:

-* Two interactive react-plotly line plots for food intake and exercise calories on Dashboard - one of our MVP
+* Two interactive react-plotly line plots for food intake and exercise calories on Dashboard
 * CI/CD

 I wrote a GraphWeightCalories component to access the weights logs and meals logs, used react-plotly and plotly js to plot the weights and daily calories for food intake and exercises based on the last 7 days, including the current day.
 I also worked with Yosef, Sonny and Charles for CI/CD, we faced a wall on Gitlab pipelines, but we have the yml files basically ready.